The Role of Heirs in Property Sale Decisions

 How can heirs sell property quickly in Connecticut?

-• Cash Offer: Accepting a cash offer is one of the quickest ways to sell.
-This method reduces time on the market.
+- Cash Offer: Taking a cash offer is one of the fastest ways to sell.
+You’ll spend less time on the market with this method.

 What are the benefits of selling to a cash buyer?

-If you need a swift sale, this option offers flexibility and speed.
+If you need to make a sale quickly, this option gives you speed and freedom.

 Should heirs list inherited property with a real estate professional?